 Scrapped Princess does this to the viewer, with a small hint that something might not be as it seems being at the beginning of the very first episode, and nothing more said about it until partway through the series.
 Everyone in the show is seen to be living in a catchall generic Middle Ages fantasy setting, and to the viewer, it looks like just another Slayersesque/Record of Lodoss War type anime based in some nondescript magic world that is kind of like our world, but not.
 However, the truth is that they're in the far future in "our" world, and their conquerers have regressed everyone back to the Middle Ages in order to prevent them from even wanting to mount a resistance.
+The "magic" seen in the series is actually Magic from Technology, based on the tech maintaining their "prison", which is actually a tiny piece of the world suspended in the sky.
 Then again, the very beginning of the show has a bit of Astronomic Zoom that reveals the setting to be Korea.

 Sorcerer Hunters does the same thing Scrapped Princess did much less effectively (or more, considering that the above twist was an important part of the story in SP, but in SH, even if you suspected it somehow, it doesn't really matter until the end, and isn't even mentioned until the end).
 Long story short, in the final battle between Zaha and the Sorcerer Hunters, Zaha prepares a spell to unleash Carrot's power as the God of Destruction.
 Doing this requires them to be in the world that came before the world that the characters are now in, a world of death and destruction.
 The characters are transported to what looks to be present day New York City, destroyed by some kind of apocalypse or war.
 Also, flashbacks of the characters are shown living their present day lives as the actions of the present and future converge.
 While this sounds kind of cool, trust me it's stupider than it sounds.